-Frontier operates flights to more than 80 destinations throughout the United States and four international destinations (Canada, Dominican Republic, Puerto Rico and Mexico).
+Frontier operates flights to more than 100 destinations throughout the United States and a handful of international destinations (Canada, Dominican Republic, Jamaica, Mexico and Puerto Rico).
 The company is looking to expand in the next few years.
 See their route map here.

 Before you book a flight to any of those destinations, here’s a general rule you need to know about this airline: Frontier allows you to fly with one free personal item (it needs to be able to fit under your seat).
 Other than that, carry-on baggage is going to cost you — but more on that later.

 Many people are curious about the safety record of Frontier Airlines.
 The airline has not had a fatal plane crash in its quarter-century of existence.

 Although there are reports that gauge customer confidence in airlines, the government agency that tracks accidents and incidents steers clear of compiling data that effectively ranks the safety of airlines.

 An airline report prepared by the Federal Aviation Administration concluded that “there currently is no evidence in accident data that would support the ranking of individual airlines based on their safety records… While there may be apparent differences in carrier safety records at any particular time … there is no evidence that such distinctions persist nor that they are predictive of future safety performance.”

 That said, the website AirlineRatings.com included Frontier on its 2019 list of the Top 10 Safest Low-Cost Airlines.

 3. What are Frontier’s change fees?